Saturday, April 1, 2023

 Kalasa-Banduri, Panchamasali quota: Big announcements on eve of Amit Shah rally in Karnataka

-CWC approves DRP for Kalasa-Banduri project and Bommai government announces new category of reservation for Panchamasalis and Vokkaligas.
+The CWC approved the DRP for the Kalasa-Banduri project, and Karnataka announced new categories for Panchamasalis and Vokkaligas.

 The Bharatiya Janata Party (BJP) poll pitch of “double-engine sarkara” is all set to be the highlight of Union Home Minister Amit Shah’s rally in Karnataka’s Mandya on Friday, 30 December.